 3.3.
-All meetings to be held virtually via Microsoft Teams until there is new Government guidance and regulations enabling local authority meetings to be held again physically or for hybrid meetings.
+All meetings to be held at 10 am and will be held virtually via Microsoft Teams until there is new Government guidance and regulations enabling local authority meetings to be held again physically or for hybrid meetings.
 Agendas and papers will be published five clear working days before the meeting.
 Details of any proposed key decisions for consideration by the Board are published in advance via the Waste Board's Forward Plan which can be viewed on the County Council's website.